-We are social creatures who are mutually dependent, relying on others for our well-being, just as they rely on us.
+People are social creatures who are mutually dependent, relying on others for our well-being, just as they rely on us.
 To be well people need to love and be loved.
 We have the need to belong and to be connected.
 The worst form of punishment is solitary confinement.
 People who are in solitary confinement for a long time get damaged psychologically which can include hallucinations; panic attacks; overt paranoia; diminished impulse control; hypersensitivity to external stimuli; and difficulties with thinking, concentration and memory.
 Whilst a few people (like Dick Proenneke) cope well, most people can’t deal with solitude for any great length of time.
 We need other people to literally stay sane.

 Social intelligence factors – including emotional intelligence, morals, upbringing, empathy, adaptability and altruism – are important to cultivate for social well-being.
 Social well-being also stems from things like freedom, trust and equal rights.

 It is statistically proven that people with good social connections tend to be healthier and live longer than those who don’t.